-The Upper East Side is evolving.
-There are “cool” new restaurants and a few new subway stations that smell like fresh tennis balls and are decorated with Chuck Close paintings.
+The Upper East Side is changing.
+There are “cool” new restaurants and a few new subway stations that smell like fresh tennis balls.
 There’s even a Shake Shack.
 And yet, in so many ways, this neighborhood remains exactly the same as it was 30 years ago.
 Some of the best things are the oldest things, including the people.
 Does Sean Connery have a place in the East Village?
 No he does not.
 So what are you even doing there?

-Between one nine year resident of the neighborhood and two people who grew up here, Team Infatuation knows this area as well as anyone.
-That’s why we put together this complete list of all the Upper East Side restaurants that matter, all in one place.
+From OG establishments to new spots that are actually good, this is your complete guide to all the Upper East Side restaurants that matter, all in one place.
 Consult it anytime you find yourself in the area, or just the next time you’re craving some expensive Italian food.